Maria-Ahmed/Natours-Project-Saas/README.md

 `– main.scss              # Main Sass file

-Disclaimer: I do not own this project, was a part of the tutorial I followed.
+Disclaimer: I do not own this project, was a part of the tutorial I followed as a part of my internship.